betadv/BetaDv/README.md

 - 👀 I’m interested in Coding!
 - 🌱 I’m currently learning Javascript (Node JS), Html and CSS!
 - 💞️ I’m looking to collaborate on Nothing Yet.
-- ⚒️ I'm currently working on Nothing.
+- ⚒️ I'm currently learning C# to Start a Game Dev Career